strengejacke/ggeffects/README.md

   The syntax for the *ggeffects* functions is super easy and consistent across the different type of models and complexity.

-- … when you want to perform statistical tests, in order to see whether the association of, for instance, different groups or categories of your predictors and your outcome are statistically significant or not.
+- … when you want to perform pairwise comparisons, in order to see whether there are statistically significant differences in the association of, for instance, different groups or categories of your predictors and your outcome.
 There are several vignettes describing this in detail, starting [with this vignette](https://strengejacke.github.io/ggeffects/articles/introduction_comparisons_1.html).

 - … when you need impressive figures instead of long, confusing tables